1. Blog

 Source: “Henry Hudson Parkway in Riverdale” by Anthony22 via Wikimedia Commons.

-Riverdale may have been overlooked for some time because it sits in the northernmost point of the West Bronx, which can make transit to midtown a bit of a struggle.
-However, it is bordered by the Hudson to the west and Van Cortlandt Park to the east, giving ample opportunity to explore and enjoy the outdoors.
-Plus, the upper west side of Manhattan is less than 30 minutes away, which kind of makes it a unicorn of a neighborhood.
-If that isn’t enough, it’s the safest neighborhood in the Bronx, as rated by DNA Info, was rated the Best Neighborhood in the Bronx by Street Advisor, and the schools tend to rank pretty well too.
+Riverdale may have been overlooked for some time because it sits at the northernmost point of the West Bronx, making the transit to midtown a bit of a struggle.
+However, a map of Bronx shows it is bordered by the Hudson to the west and Van Cortlandt Park to the east, giving ample opportunity to explore and enjoy the outdoors.
+Plus, the upper west side of Manhattan is less than 30 minutes away, which makes it a unicorn of a neighborhood.
+If that isn’t enough, it’s rated the #3 best neighborhood to raise a family in New York, the #25 best New York neighborhood overall, and the schools tend to rank pretty well too.

 13. Spuyten Duyvil